moneta-rb/moneta/README.md

 * Give people a starting point or example code to start working with their favourite key/value store.
 Feel free to copy code, please mention Moneta then :)
 * Create a reusable piece of code, since similar things are solved over and over again ([Rails](http://rubyonrails.org/) brings its own cache stores, and many frameworks do the same...)

-Moneta is tested thoroughly using [Travis-CI](http://travis-ci.org/moneta-rb/moneta).
+Moneta is tested thoroughly using [GitHub Actions](https://github.com/moneta-rb/moneta/actions).

 ------